kevinhippert/ContractBot/README.md

 # ContractBot

-Cutsomized LLM to aid with contract negotiation
+Customized LLM to aid with contract negotiation

-Date: 2025-04-22
+Date: 2025-05-06